4.11. PSF Convolution¶

 img2 = ot.convolve(img, psf) # type GrayscaleImage

 However, this also works for a more general case: Spectral homogeneous image and spectral homogeneous PSF.
-For instance, this is also true for a intensity distribution emitting a blue spectrum every on the source area, and a PSF that has the same spectrum everywhere.
-It does not need to be the same spectrum as the source image, for instance the PSF can only include violet wavelengths, because the optical system absorbed the more blueish wavelengths of the spectrum.
+For instance, this is also true for a intensity distribution emitting a blue spectrum everywhere, and a PSF that has a single spectrum at all locations.
+It doesn’t need to be the same spectrum as the source image.
+For instance, the PSF can include violet wavelengths only, because the optical system absorbed the more blueish wavelengths of the spectrum.

 # raytracer